TheBotlyNoob/CS50/CS50w/Final Project/README.md

 I believe that my submission is both more complex than other projects and mobile-responsive is that:

--   I utilize more than one Django model
+-   I utilized more than one Django model
--   I utilize `subprocess`
+-   I utilized Python's built-in `subprocess` API
--   I utilize JavaScript's `fetch` API to access the API
+-   I utilized JavaScript's `fetch` API to access the API
--   I utilize ReactJS and BabelJS to render the webpage
+-   I utilized ReactJS and BabelJS to render the webpage
--   I utilize JavaScript's DOM event listener API
+-   I utilized JavaScript's event listener API